w31r4/gokill/npm/README.md

 # gokill

-Interactive process killer for Linux, macOS, and Windows.
+Interactive process killer for Linux and macOS.

 ## Installation